-It is understood that, at this time, the only long-term remediation option under consideration is realignment of the entire north hill section of Highway 744.
-However, given the high cost of this option and as it is a low volume highway, it is unlikely that realignment will be undertaken in the near future.
-Consideration is also being given to a shorter realignment which would include this Site #7.
+It is understood that, currently, the only remediation option under consideration is realignment of the north hill section of Highway 744.
+A study is currently being undertaken for this purpose.
+Consideration is also being given to a shorter realignment which will occur farther up the slope and will likely not include Sites #3 and #4.